Ripat-2345/traffic_light_puzzle/README.md

 <table>
      <tr>
           <td>1.
-You can Choose the car's color you want (optional) and press strat button to play the game </td>
+This home screen show you all features of this game.
+If you want to play this game follow the next steps</td>
           <td>2.
-There is an objective of this game will pop up after you press the start button</td>
+You can Choose the car's color you want (optional) and press strat button to play the game </td>
      </tr>
      <tr>
           <td><img src="assets/images/howtoplay1.png" width="100%"/></td>